-When it comes to high-intensity interval training, sprints are some of the best and most convenient ways of making the most out of HIIT.
-Sprints are simple, intense, and scalable so you can always readjust them to fit with your own needs and training goals.
+Sprint are the ultimate form of high-intensity interval training.
+They are simple, intense, and scalable so you can always readjust them to fit with your own needs and training goals.

 During sprint intervals, you alternate between running as fast as possible for a set distance and brief periods of slow jogging for recovery.

-Here is how to proceed with your next sprint session.
+Here is how to proceed on your next sprint session.

-After a thorough warm-up of 10 minutes of slow jogging followed by dynamic warm-up moves, such as inchworms, squats, and lunges, perform 8 to 10 30-seconds full-efforts sprints at you maximum speed.
+After a thorough warm-up of 10 minutes, perform 8 to 10 30-seconds full-efforts sprints at your maximum speed.

-Take one-minute recovery between each sprint, then finish off your session with a 5-minute cool down.
+Take one-minute recovery between each sprint, then finish your session with a 5-minute cooldown.

 55. Run Some Hills